Ask your questions in private on our private Facebook Group:

 You’re entitled to your opinion and all that.
 But if you don’t think it’s cool, and you’re not just joking and flirting with me, but you really don’t think it’s cool – like you’ve got a problem, let’s say, with my beanie.
 You don’t like guys who wear beanies or leather coats or something or you’re going to judge based on that.

 Naturally, I’m pretty intellectual.
-I like to debate and do intellectual stuff because I spent the majority of my life in universities and stuff.
-But I like to dress, sort of – I don’t know what the word would be – put an edge into it, like more badass.
+I like to debate and do intellectual stuff.
+You know I spent the majority of my life in universities and stuff.
+But I like to dress, I don’t know what the word would be like more I don’t know, just put an edge into it, like more badass.
 I like it when people judge me as being not intellectual because of the way I dress.

 It’s really cool because that just weeds them out.
 I weed them out just based on that.
 My appearance will do the job for me.
 I don’t want to waste time with people like that.
 I don’t want to talk to people like that.
 It’s great because then it saves me time.

 I don’t have to waste time talking to them and then finding out later, down the road, how prejudicial they are.
-Sometimes I try not to show how much money I have and tell my really rich clients, you really don’t want to be showing off their bling-bling.
-It’s going to be making it much harder for you down the road to screen in the right people.
+Sometimes I try not to show how much money I have.
+I tell my really rich clients, you really don’t want to be showing off their bling-bling.
+It’s going to be making it much harder for you down the road to screen out the right people and to screen in the right people.

 Polarizing means you take a stance and that means you’re going to turn off a lot of people fast but you’re also going to turn on the right people fast.
 Everybody who’s successful in life does that.
 I can’t think of a single exception.
 Everybody who’s middle of the road, mediocre, fits the mold and fits in with the society bullshit – average, mediocre, middle of the road, like everybody else.
-People like that, they’re not successful, in my opinion.
 They’re just average.
 Like, you’re a B student.
 I guess passing the grade is successful.
 But if you want to be A or A+, you’ve got to be doing something that no one else is doing in the class.

 And this is true as much in attraction, in presenting yourself, in presence, in identity, in image, in your career, in business – in every area of life I can think of.
 If you’re just middle of the road, trying to appeal to everybody, you’ll appeal to no one strongly.
 You’ll just be blah, meh – they don’t even notice you.
 You’ll fit in but no one’s going to care.
 No one’s going to be attracted to you.